henrym11106/CSGO-autoexec/README.md

 settings defined in an autoexec can only be set within the file as they apply on launch, overriding the in-game settings menu.

-the "Crosshairs" file has drop-in experimental xhairs and has my launch options at the end.
+the "Crosshairs" file also has some launch options at the end.

 the "splat---.webm" files are smaller, static backgrounds for the enemy counter in DZ that won't block other parts of the HUD. drop in to Steam/steamapps/common/Counter-Strike Global Offensive/csgo/panorama/videos and replace or rename the old file.